 By: Amanda Wilson

 The Paycheck Protection Program (“PPP”) included in the CARES Act allows businesses with 500 or fewer employees to receive loans to pay payroll costs, rent and certain other expenses.
-PPP loans can later be forgiven if the employer retains its employees and satisfies other requirements (a discussion of these requirements can be found here).
+PPP loans can later be forgiven if the employer retains its employees and satisfies other requirements.

 The CARES Act provides that the amount of any PPP loan that is later forgiven does not give rise to taxable income.
 Without this provision, the forgiveness of the loan would constitute taxable income in the form of cancellation of indebtedness income.